 I typically see affiliates make five mistakes when using swipe copy.
 I list them all below along with the best practices to fix those mistakes.

 5 Mistakes Affiliates Make With Swipe Copy (And How to Fix Them)

 This is the biggest mistake I see affiliates making.

-They copy and paste the swipe copy, don’t even read it, and click send to their email list.
+They copy and paste the swipe copy, they don’t even read it, and they click send to their email list.

 No. No. No.

 I know it’s easy.
 I know you’ll probably still see decent results.
 But, please don’t do it.

 Here are three reasons this is a bad idea:

 - Swipe copy is never written specifically for your audience.